flojoy-ai/docs/docs/nodes/LOGIC_GATES/LOGIC_GATES.md

 sidebar_position: 5
 ---

-# Logic expressions in Python
+# LOGIC EXPRESSIONS in Python

 Welcome to the Logic nodes page!